Charity Commission keynote

 After working in the UK in corporate finance, and in Nairobi on aid assignments, Don has specialised in charities for the last thirty years, leading the BDO charity team.
 During that time he has acted for many of the largest and best known charities in the UK, covering healthcare, international, animal welfare, arts and Christian organisations.

 As a partner, Judith shares the responsibility for managing the firm and leads on HR issues.
 Learning and development, both at SV and outside work, is a field she loves.
 Judith firmly believes that, with the right support and training, we can master many things may be anxious about – numbers and finances are often such areas.

 Ajay Johal graduated from the University of Warwick with a degree in history and sociology and worked at Barclays Wealth before joining Ruffer in 2014.
 In 2019, he worked as an equity analyst in Ruffer’s Hong Kong office, before returning to the charities team in London as an Investment Manager.
 He is a member of the Chartered Institute of Securities & Investment and is co-manager of the Charity Assets Trust.

 Jill is an Audit Partner and National head of Charities within BDO’s Not for Profit group, leading the delivery of audit and advisory services for BDO UK.
 Jill has over 20 years’ experience of advising charities and social enterprises on multilocation and complex engagements.

-Please note: you may need to wait 24 hours after subscribing before you can book to attend.
+Charity Community subscribers can join the Conference for just £25+VAT.
+Please note that you may need to wait 24 hours after subscribing before you can access the exclusive Community rate.